DylanCosto/DylanCosto.github.io/index.md

 <h1 style="color: var(--accent-color);">Welcome to MolFAQ</h1>

-MolFAQ is a hands-on resource for real-world molecular biology experiments.
+<h1 style="color: var(--accent-color);">MolFAQ</h1> is a hands-on resource for real-world molecular biology experiments.
 We test common questions that others wouldn't dare do in front of their PI's or lab supervisors.

 Note: All of the experiments are to be taken with a grain of salt and are not representative of every lab, they are tailored for curious individuals.